Photo by Thomas Woodtli from Zürich, Switzerland

 Price: €250–2,000/night | Location: Rue Ibrahim El Massoudi, Hivernage

-Es Saadi Palace occupies the most extraordinary garden estate in Marrakech — the 7-hectare gardens with Majorelle-blue pools, the extraordinary old rose garden, and the extraordinary Jad Mahal cabaret (Morocco’s finest entertainment venue).
-The Palace Suites (the original 1952 palace building) and the Garden Villas (in the gardens) provide different experiences within the same extraordinary estate.
+Es Saadi Palace sits on one of the most impressive garden estates in Marrakech — 7 hectares including Majorelle-blue pools, an old rose garden, and the Jad Mahal cabaret, one of Morocco’s best entertainment venues.
+The Palace Suites (the original 1952 building) and the Garden Villas offer distinct experiences within the same grounds.

 The Finest Riads